syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 documentation: ug
 ---

-# Chart Types
+# Chart types

 SfPivotChart offers many types of charts ranging from column charts to pie chart.
 Based on your requirements and specifications, any type of chart can be used for data visualization.

-## Column Charts
+## Column charts

-### Column Chart
+### Column chart

 Column charts are the most common chart types that are being used for comparison analysis.
 It uses vertical bars (called columns) to display different values of one or more items.

-The following code snippet shows how to select a simple column chart.
+The following code snippet shows how to select a simple column chart:

 {% tabs %}